What is car insurance fronting?

 Why is car insurance for young drivers so expensive?

 Younger drivers tend to attract higher premiums because they are seen to be riskier on the road.
 This is because they are statistically more likely to be involved in an accident, make a claim or have a claim made against them.
-In 2018, 47% of road accidents involving drivers resulted in casualties – higher than any other age group.*

 What happens if I am caught fronting?